We buy old houses in the Cleveland, Ohio area in any condition for cash, as-is, regardless of the condition.

 Old houses in Cleveland are viewed as much less desirable vs. newer built houses.

-The stigma’s that they require a lot more repairs and have a lot of problems.
+They have a stigma that they require a lot more repairs and have a lot of problems.
 This opinion seems to be growing as more millennials are looking for new, low maintenance properties with fewer repairs.

 We are not most buyers.
 We buy old houses in Cleveland because they don’t scare us.
 The more work they need the better.

+Get a cash offer.
 We will buy your old house 100% as-is, pay you cash, and close quick.

 Also, be assured that we buy all kinds of old homes, including: